Tskit for phylogenetics#

 Nodes must have times#

-Perhaps the most noticable different between a tskit tree and the encoding of trees in other phylogenetic libraries is that tskit does not explicitly store branch lengths.
+Perhaps the most noticeable difference between a tskit tree and the encoding of trees in other phylogenetic libraries is that tskit does not explicitly store branch lengths.
 Instead, each node has a time associated with it.
 Branch lengths can therefore be found by calculating the difference between the time of a node and the time of its parent node.

-Since nodes must have a time, tskit trees aways have these (implicit) branch lengths.
-To represent a tree (“cladogram”) in which the branch lengths are not meaningful, the TreeSequence.time_units of a tree sequence can be specified as "uncalibrated" (see below)
+Since nodes must have a time, tskit trees always have implicit branch lengths.
+To represent a tree (“cladogram”) in which the branch lengths are not meaningful, the TreeSequence.time_units of a tree sequence can be specified as "uncalibrated" (see below).

 Another implication of storing node times rather than branch lengths is that tskit trees are always directional (i.e. they are “rooted”).
-The reason that tskit stores times of nodes (rather than e.g. genetic distances between them) is to ensure temporal consistency.
-In particular it makes it impossible for a node to be an ancestor of a node in one tree, and a descendant of the same node in another tree in the tree sequence.
+The reason that tskit stores node times (rather than e.g. genetic distances between them) is to ensure temporal consistency.
+In particular, it makes it impossible for one node to be an ancestor of another node in one tree, and a descendant of that same node in another tree in the tree sequence.
 This is of critical importance when extending the concept of genetic ancestry to Multiple trees along a genome.

 The TreeSequence.time_units attribute stores the units in which time is measured: if not known, this defaults to “unknown”: